Open-Streaming-Platform/open-streaming-platform/README.md

 Thanks
 ----
-Special thanks to the folks of the [OSP Discord channel](https://discord.gg/Jp5rzbD) for their testing and suggestions!
+Special thanks to the folks of the [OSP Discord channel](https://discord.gg/Jp5rzbD) and all contributors for their code, testing, and suggestions!

 License
 ----